 Solution like Vplayed provide a better live streaming service since almost every aspect of the experience remains in your control.
 These are dedicated platforms that keep their live video streaming feature on the forefront of their business and thus are a much better option over consumer-grade platforms like YouTube.

 Your dedicated live streaming host will provide you with specific details regarding your channel.
-These details include the method to set up your encoding equipment as well as credentials to access the host website to initiate the live stream.
+These details include the method to set up your encoding equipment as well as credentials to access the host to build vod website, initiate the live stream.

 5. Embed Codes

 As intimidating as it sounds, this is the easiest step to accomplish in setting up a live stream.
 Once you have assembled your gear and are ready to broadcast, the next step is inserting the unique code that’ll embed the live stream on your website.